Boro23-wq/boro-blogs/content/blog/next/next-prisma.md

 - `getStaticProps` - Data is fetched during build time and is available before any client request.
 - `getStaticPaths` - Data is fetched using dynamic routes.
-- `getServerSideProps` - Data is fetched from the server on on-demand client request.
+- `getServerSideProps` - Data is fetched from the server on on-demand client requests.

 Out of the above three data fetching methods, we are only going to make use of <u>getStaticProps</u> and <u>getStaticPaths</u> for this application.

 ## Working with Data

-Before we can go ahead and write methods to fetch data from database or a static JSON file, we need to collect some data.
-It is recommended to have a SQL or any kind of database hooked up to fetch data, but for the simplicity of this tutorial we will have all our data coming from a static json file.
+Before we can go ahead and write methods to fetch data from a database or a static JSON file, we need to collect some data.
+It is recommended to have a SQL or any kind of database hooked up to fetch data, but for the simplicity of this tutorial, we will have all our data coming from a static JSON file.

 The file would be an array of objects like so: